The Ridge (TV series)

-The Ridge is a 2025 British and New Zealand television series set in Scotland and New Zealand, starring Lauren Lyle and Jay Ryan.
-It began broadcast on BBC Two from 23 October 2025.
+The Ridge is a 2025 television series created by Nora Chassler and David Murdoch that is set in Scotland and New Zealand, and stars Lauren Lyle and Jay Ryan.
+It was first broadcast on BBC Scotland in Scotland and on Sky Open in New Zealand on 21 October 2025, followed by BBC Two in the United Kingdom on 23 October 2025.

 Premise

 A Glaswegian woman with a troubled past visits New Zealand for a wedding but encounters a tragic mystery.